"A" "B" "C", "D", "E", "F", "G", "H", "I", "J", "K", "L", "M",

 Hierarchical Network

 Hybrid Network: Is a combination of different Topologies.
 When two or more Topologies are combined within the same network, then its termed a Hybrid Network.
 Most interfaces will be of the Hybrid type as secondary buses are accounted for.
-The interface buses that form parts of Hybrid Topology need not be the same style bus.
+The interface buses that form parts of a Hybrid Topology need not be the same style bus.

 Line Network: Also called a Point-to-Point Network, or Linear Network.
 IEEE-488 is an example of a network that may be connected in a Linear fashion; however GPIB uses the term Daisy Chained.
 Each piece of equipment in the net uses a dual-face connector that allows the next piece of equipment to daisy chain onto the back of the previous connector forming a chain.